Citation, DOI, disclosures and article data

 Intraosseous lipomas are rare benign lesions that account for about 0.1-2.5% of all bone tumors.
-It is, however, the most common lipogenic tumor in bone 6.
+They are, however, the most common lipogenic tumors in bone 6.

-It can present in an extremely wide age range (5-85 years) although the peak age at discovery is usually in the 4-5th decades of life.
-There may be a slight male predilection 6.
+Intraosseous lipomas can present in an extremely wide age range (5-85 years), but the peak age at discovery is usually in the 4th to 5th decades of life 8.
+There is a slight male predilection (M:F ~1.3:1) 6.

-Pain is the leading symptom in the majority of cases, but more than 30% of bone lipomas are found incidentally on imaging studies done for other reasons 1.
+Aching pain is the leading symptom in the majority (70%) of cases, but more than 30% of interosseous lipomas are found incidentally on imaging studies done for other reasons 1,8.

 The radiographic appearance of intraosseous lipomas has a broad differential diagnosis, which includes many benign bone lesions.
 It may be typically seen as a rather benign-appearing osteolytic bone lesion with well-defined margins.
 Central calcification may develop creating the cockade sign.

-By CT attenuation or MRI signal characteristics, the differential diagnosis can be narrowed down to fat-containing lesions of the bone.
-The fatty components of intraosseous lipomas may display varying degrees of involution and necrosis.
-Based on these features, Milgram and co-workers 2 proposed three categories:
+By CT attenuation or MRI signal characteristics, the differential diagnosis can be narrowed down to fat-containing lesions of the bone, which have 3 distinct stages of progression, as described by Milgram et al 2:

 Accordingly, stage 1 lesions show homogeneous hyperintense fat signal on T1- and T2-weighted MR images that will be entirely suppressed by STIR or fat-saturated sequences.
 The trabecular cancellous bone pattern is typically absent within the lesion.

 Stage 2 lesions show hypointense inclusions on T1-weighted images, which may appear hyperintense on fat-suppressed T2-weighted images (granulation tissue/necrosis) or hypointense (calcifications or ossifications).